Simplify your modeling with ADSO Model Templates

 Finally, this model template is the same as the Data Warehouse Layer – Data Mart template.

 For those that want a quick overview, I’ve made a table showing which modeling properties each template has:

 To summarize, there’s no need to reinvent the wheel when it comes to modeling in BW/4HANA.
 I’ve discussed all the different model templates you can use to save time and to simplify the modeling process.
 We also saw that a lot of the EDW Architecture and Classic Object model templates are the same.
 Armed with this knowledge you at least won’t have to spend half an hour looking at the screen wondering whether there is any difference between a Standard DSO and a DWL (delta calculation) model template: there is none.
 Now we know how to use model templates for ADSO.
 In my next tutorial we’ll look at what other BW/4HANA object types can offer us, namely the Open ODS View and the HANA CompositeProvider.

 Thank you for checking out my tutorial!
 Hope you found some value in it.
-Please feel free to leave any comments below.
+Please feel free to leave any comments or contact me.